Are you in the market for a forklift but have questions about the price of new or used models?

 Where to Buy a Forklift: Your Options Explained

-- Buying online from a website specializing in industrial equipment sales.
+- Buying online from industrial equipment sales websites.

-- Buying from individual companies (that no longer need their forklift).
+- Purchasing from individual companies selling their forklifts.

 Buying online from an equipment sales website